 Some years ago, I decided it was important for me to position three keywords in Spain: Personal Branding Empresa, Executive Branding and Employee Advocacy.
 That is not based solely on a question of will, but to address the issue professionally, and above all, be very very very persistent.

-You see, the personal brand name It is important, but it's not everything.
+You see, yes, personal brand name It is important, but it's not everything.